What a Cartoon!: Broadcast

-The first cartoon from the What a Cartoon! project broadcast in its entirety was The Powerpuff Girls in "Meat Fuzzy Lumkins", which made its world premiere on Monday, February 20, 1995, during a television special called the World Premiere Toon-In (termed "President's Day Nightmare" by its producers, Williams Street).
-The special was hosted by Space Ghost and the cast of Space Ghost Coast to Coast, and featured comic interviews and a mock contest with the creators of the various cartoons.
-The Toon-In was simulcast on Cartoon Network, TBS Superstation, and TNT.
+The first cartoon from the What a Cartoon! project broadcast in its entirety was The Powerpuff Girls in "Meat Fuzzy Lumkins", which made its world premiere on Monday, February 20, 1995, during Cartoon Network's Space Ghost Coast to Coast episode "1st Annual World Premiere Toon-In".
+Written by Cartoon Network staffer Matt Maiellaro, it was hosted by Space Ghost, humorously interviewing Hanna-Barbera animators while his adversaries judge each individual short.
+It was simulcast on Cartoon Network, TBS and TNT.
 To promote the shorts, Cartoon Network's marketing department came up with the concept of "Dive-In Theater" in 1995 to showcase the 48 cartoon shorts.
 The cartoons were shown at water parks and large municipal swimming pools, treating kids and their parents to exclusive poolside screenings on 9' x 12' movie screens.

 Beginning February 26, 1995, each What a Cartoon! short began to premiere on Sunday nights, promoted as World Premiere Toons.
 Every week after the premiere, Cartoon Network showcased a different World Premiere Toons made by a different artist.
 After an acclimation of cartoons, the network packaged the shorts as a half-hour show titled World Premiere Toons: The Next Generation, featuring reruns of the original shorts but also new premieres.

 Eventually, all of the cartoons were compiled into one program which was used the name World Premiere Toons: The Show until the summer of 1996 when it started bearing the name of the original project: The What a Cartoon!
 Show.
 The show's initial premieres for each short preceded Cartoon Network's Sunday night movie block, Mr. Spim's Cartoon Theatre.
 The shorts continued to air on Sundays until 1997, when the network moved the shorts to Wednesdays at 9pm.
 Following the premiere of Johnny Bravo and Cow and Chicken as full series in July 1997, the series shifted to Thursday nights, where it remained.